xcart/xcart-docs/_pages/kb_en/taxes/UK_EU_taxes/VAT_prices.md

 order: 120
 published: true
 ---
-X-Cart allows to set either VAT-inclusive or VAT-exclusive price representation if you use the {% link "VAT/GST addon" ref_0GjdgNJx %}.
+X-Cart allows to set either VAT-inclusive or VAT-exclusive prices' representation if you use the {% link "VAT/GST addon" ref_0GjdgNJx %}.

 Setting up VAT-inclusive prices has some peculiarities that a store admin should keep in mind when configuring taxes and prices.